numpy/numpy/doc/source/reference/maskedarray.generic.rst

                dtype = [('a', '<i4'), ('b', '<i4')])

-When accessing a slice, the output is a masked array whose :attr:`data` attribute is a view of the original data, and whose mask is either :attr:`nomask` (if there was no invalid entries in the original array) or a copy of the corresponding slice of the original mask.
+When accessing a slice, the output is a masked array whose :attr:`~MaskedArray.data` attribute is a view of the original data, and whose mask is either :attr:`nomask` (if there was no invalid entries in the original array) or a copy of the corresponding slice of the original mask.
 The copy is required to avoid propagation of any modification of the mask to the original.

    >>> x = ma.array([1, 2, 3, 4, 5], mask=[0, 1, 0, 0, 1])
    >>> mx = x[:3]